MOBIEGMOBIEG

 Male circumcision culture

-Initiation is common practice in the Eastern Cape, Limpopo and Mpumalanga provinces in South Africa.
-One traditional ritual that is still regularly practised in the manhood ritual, a secret rite that marks the transition from boyhood to manhood (Ulwaluko).
+Initiation is common in the Eastern Cape, Limpopo, and Mpumalanga provinces in South Africa.
+One traditional ritual still regularly practiced is the manhood ritual, a secret rite marking the transition from boyhood to manhood (Ulwaluko).

 After ritual circumcision, the initiates (abakwetha) live in isolation for up to several weeks, often in the mountains.
 The circumcision is performed without anaesthesia.
 The pain experience is seen as a vital part of becoming a man.

-A recent film – ”Inxeba” – about initiation drew much criticism because of its portrayal of what possibly happens behind the scenes.
+A recent film – ”Inxeba” – about initiation drew much criticism because it portrays what possibly happens behind the scenes.
 Proponents of the ritual prefer people not to know.

 Statistics show many initiates die every year because of sepsis or suffer from mutilation at the hands of unscrupulous practitioners.